CyberLions/constitution/constitution.md

 election.
 Officers may change from full-time to part-time, or vice versa, after becoming an officer.
 The organization may establish and apply additional eligibility criteria for appointed or elected leaders/officers upon a super-majority (75%) vote.
 * Active members may be elected to officer positions according to the election rules in section VII.
-The President may appoint active members to a chair or captain position without a vote with consent from the Vice President.
-The President may create, modify, or dismiss chair or captain positions without a vote with consent from the Vice President.
+* The President may appoint active members to a captain position without a vote with consent from the Vice President.
 * Active members may hold a single officer or captain position at a time.
-There are no restrictions on the number of chair positions a member can hold.
-Captains may hold Officer positions with the approval of both the current President and club Advisor.
+* Captains may hold an Officer position with the approval of both the current President and club Advisor.
 * The Officers should meet at least once a week when possible.
-This should include captains and chairs for a portion of the meeting.
+This should include captains and chairs for at least a portion of the meeting.
 * The Officers should meet with the advisor at least three (3) times a semester to coordinate efforts and discuss opportunities.
 * Officer Positions: